Razvanip13/Reproducing-GPT2-small/README.md

 Unlike the original paper, which used [CommonCrawl](https://commoncrawl.org/) - dataset known for its large size but also significant noise—we prioritize data quality over quantity by using [FineWeb-edu](https://huggingface.co/spaces/HuggingFaceFW/blogpost-fineweb-v1).

 FineWeb-Edu is a high-quality dataset curated for pretraining large language models (LLMs), focusing on educational content.
-For nanoGPT-mini we use FineWeb-Edu-10B.
-The script for preparing the shards (fineweb.py) is exactly the same like in the [build nanoGPT](https://github.com/karpathy/build-nanogpt) project.
+For GPT2-small we use FineWeb-Edu-10B.
+The script for processing the shards (fineweb.py) is exactly the same like the one in the [build nanoGPT](https://github.com/karpathy/build-nanogpt) project.
 <p align="center">
     <img src="assets/fineweb.png" alt="understand" width="700" height="350">
 </p>